rallets/console-app-net5/README.md

 ### Azure KeyVault

 Configure in your subscription an Azure KeyVault and copy the KeyVault uri in the config file:

 `KeyVaultUri: "https://your-key-vault-name.vault.azure.net/"`

 ### Azure Application Insight

 Configure in your subscription an Azure Application Insight and copy the InstrumentationKey (a GUID) in the config file:

 `InstrumentationKey: "your application insight guid"`.

-We will also configure a TelemetryClient, but be aware that `Flush()` is not a blocking operation and it doesn't guarantee that the logs are sent to the Azure backplane.
+We will also configure a `TelemetryClient`, but be aware that `Flush()` is not a blocking operation and it doesn't guarantee that the logs are sent to the Azure backplane.
 That means we need to add a Sleep as suggested from the docs, waiting for a proper fix in the AI package.
 NB.
 There is not an ufficial sleep-time suggested, so tweak this value as you need.

 ### Configure logging